 I am a feminist political geographer interested in the relationship between territory, bodies, and the everyday.
 In my research, I seek to understand how politics and geopolitics are constituted or disrupted through intimate acts of love, friendship, and birth.
 I have worked on these questions in the Ladakh region of India’s Jammu and Kashmir State in relation to marriage and family planning, and am now engaged in a new project on marginalized Himalayan youth.
 I also pursue these issues as they emerge in the national (U.S.) and global context, through developing work on race, biopolitics, and the future with Pavithra Vasudevan, and other writing.

-My most recent publications include a co-authored piece on the political demography of the global “Baby Bust,” with Paul Robbins, a guest editorial on the fascist body politics of Donald Trump, and a reflection on methodology, “Intimacy and angst in the field.”
-Banu Gökariksel, Nathan Swanson, and I also have a forthcoming special issue at Area: “Bodies, territory, and borders.”
+My most recent publications include a co-authored piece on the political demography of the global “Baby Bust,” with Paul Robbins, a guest editorial on the fascist body politics of Donald Trump, now made open access by Political Geography, and a reflection on methodology, “Intimacy and angst in the field.”
+Banu Gökariksel, Nathan Swanson, and a special issue at Area: “Bodies, territory, and borders.”

 Since 2004, my research has engaged with the politics of marriage and fertility in Ladakh’s Leh District.
 As residents of Jammu and Kashmir State, Ladakhis have experienced the politicization of religious identity over the course of the twentieth century as the colonial logics linking population and territory unfolded during and after partition.
 Ladakhis struggle to make their political demands heard in the context of geopolitical conflict and territorial uncertainty.
 Since the 1980s, increasing tension between Leh’s Buddhist majority and its Shia and Sunni minorities has entangled decisions about marriage and babies in disciplinary political narratives.
 This research explores the territorial logic manifest in a pro-natal campaign and a ban on religious intermarriage, as well as the ways that people cope with such territorial logic.
 My research has included survey work and interviews, as well as oral history and photography projects with Ladakhi youth.
 The research has been funded by Fulbright-Hays, the Social Science Research Council, and the Society of Women Geographers.